Posts Tagged ‘chemical shift’

 This is taking place in the idyllic surroundings of the Niederwald forest, Rüdesheim, Germany.
 Here I highlight only aspects of the first three talks.

-Tags:article processing charges, Bad Kreuznach, Chemical IT, chemical shift, chemical terms, City: Rüdesheim, Country: Germany, Hesse, Hesse-Nassau, Ian Bruno, Jeremy Frey, Klaus Tochtermann, Leah McEwen, Martin Hicks, metadata tools, Niederwald, Niederwalddenkmal, Quotation, Rheingau-Taunus-Kreis, Rhine, Richard Kidd, Rüdesheim, Rüdesheim am Rhein, Rüdesheim an der Nahe, spectroscopy, States of Germany, Stuart Chalk, Technology/Internet
+Tags:article processing charges, Bad Kreuznach, chemical shift, chemical terms, City: Rüdesheim, Country: Germany, Hesse, Hesse-Nassau, Ian Bruno, Jeremy Frey, Klaus Tochtermann, Leah McEwen, Martin Hicks, metadata tools, Niederwald, Niederwalddenkmal, Quotation, Rheingau-Taunus-Kreis, Rhine, Richard Kidd, Rüdesheim, Rüdesheim am Rhein, Rüdesheim an der Nahe, spectroscopy, States of Germany, Stuart Chalk, Technology/Internet

 Posted in Chemical IT | 1 Comment »